Ishøj Municipality

 Ishøj Municipality (Ishøj Kommune) is a municipality (Danish: kommune) in the Capital Region on the island of Zealand (Sjælland) in eastern Denmark.
-The municipality covers 26 km², with a total population of 24,365 (1.
-January 2025).
+The municipality covers 26 km^{2}, with a total population of 24,685 (1 January 2026).
 Its mayor is Merete Amdisen, a member of the Social Democrats (Socialdemokraterne) political party.

 As of 2023, it has the highest share of people with a foreign-background in Denmark, with 44.2% having a foreign-background.
 55.8% has a Danish-background, 16.3% Turkish, 5.6% Pakistani and 22.3% have another background (Polish, Nepali, Iraqi, Romanian, Indian, Moroccan and Bulgarian, among others).

 The main town, and the site of the municipal council, is the town of Ishøj, which has one of Scandinavia's biggest housing projects - Vejleåparken (formerly Ishøjplanen).
 Other places are the villages of Ishøj Landsby and Torslunde.

 Neighboring municipalities are Vallensbæk to the east, Høje-Taastrup to the north and west, and Greve to the south.

 Ishøj Municipality was not merged with other municipalities on 1 January 2007 as part of nationwide Kommunalreformen ("The Municipal Reform" of 2007).